shumonsharif/quarkus-cxf/README.md

 SOAP (Simple Object Access Protocol) is a normalized exchange protocol based on XML, predating the era of REST services.

-This extension enables you to develop web services that consume and produce SOAP payloads using [Apache CXF](http://cxf.apache.org/).
+This extension enables you to develop web services that consume and produce SOAP payloads using the [Apache CXF](http://cxf.apache.org/) libraries.

-## Features
+## Credits

-- The CXF beans are initialized lazily by Quarkus, if you want eager initialization, make sure to double-check [Quarkus Documentation](https://quarkus.io/guides/cdi-reference#eager-instantiation-of-beans).
+This project builds upon a considerable amount of work done as part of a separate effort.
+Please review [CREDITS.md](https://github.com/shumonsharif/quarkus-cxf/blob/master/CREDITS.md) for more details.

 ## Configuration